Driving

 This stuff about “defensive driving,” is, of course, somewhat of a crock.
 There’s so much missing in our driving education they have to try to paper it over with their authoritarian “rules.”

-Characteristic of authoritarian rules, they often sound good on the surface, but they never acknowledge exceptions or the flaws in those rules.
+Characteristic of authoritarian rules is that they sound good on the surface, but the exceptions and flaws in those rules are never acknowledged by the authority.

 (If such cutting in bothers you, it’s impossible not to get mad, if you’re trying not to get mad.
 One must make a game of it.
 “How many bastiches will cut in front of me today?”
 Guess a number (likely a high one), and count all the affronts.)